HomeBusinessThe Role of a Business Establishment in a DUI Accident

 The Role of Insurance in Protection

 Most establishments have liquor liability insurance to protect them from legal fees, settlements, and damages when involving an intoxicated customer.
-Nonetheless, insurance is not a blanket immunity to be irresponsible; if the establishment blatantly violates the law, insurance companies could possibility deny any claim.
+Nonetheless, insurance is not a blanket immunity to be irresponsible; if the establishment blatantly violates the law, insurance companies could possibly deny any claim.

 The Influence of Business Practices and Policies on DUI Numbers